alexandra-simeonova/drafts/authorization-docu.md

 - **accessTokenExpiringNotificationTime** is the number of seconds before an access token is to expire and triggers silent token refresh.
 The default value is `60` seconds.
 - **thirdPartyCookiesScriptLocation** is the URL to the page containing third-party cookies support check.
 For details, see [Third-party cookies and silent token refresh section](#Third-party-cookies-and-silent-token-refresh).
 - **userInfoFn** provides a function to get user information.
 It returns a promise of a **userinfo** object which can contain **name**, **email** and **picture** (value is a URL to the image). **Name** or **email** are displayed in the profile drop-down menu and the user’s profile picture is displayed in the top navigation.

+### Third-party cookies and silent token refresh

+The OpenID Connect configuration allows you to specify the **automaticSilentRenew** option.
+When set to `true`, Luigi attempts to automatically renew the token in the background before it expires.
+Be aware that this mechanism requires the browser to support [third-party cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#Third-party_cookies).
+It is possible to detect whether the user's browser supports the mechanism by using the script in the [`third-party-cookies`](https://github.com/SAP/luigi/tree/master/core/third-party-cookies) catalog.
+Deploy these files on a **different domain** than your main application and set **thirdPartyCookiesScriptLocation** to `init.html` file.
+During initialization, Luigi detects the cookies support and produces a warning in the console if cookies are disabled in the user's browser.

+When Luigi fails to renew the token and then logs the user out, it adds the following query parameters to the logout page redirect URL: `?reason=tokenExpired&thirdPartyCookies=[VALUE]`.
+Luigi replaces the **VALUE**  with one of the following:
+- `disabled` means that third party cookies is disabled.
+- `enabled` means third party cookies are supported by the browser.
+- `not_checked` means that the script was not provided in **thirdPartyCookiesScriptLocation** or it could not be loaded.

+The application developer can read these parameters and set a logout page based on them.

 ## OAuth2 Implicit Grant configuration